ofpiyush/EcoFighter/Devlog.md

 # Devlog

+## 18th November
+Today was an especially productive day.
+Half of the mechanics look done.

+Made the terrain and wrote some code.
+Poonam made the Voxel enemies and factories.

+Enemy has area effect on the player and vegetation, player shoots enemies and factories, player can plant seeds.

 ## 17th November
 We can't use similar looking game assets from older games so the idea of taking elements from games I've loved growing up is out the window (T.T)